jsburckhardt/gradio-aks/README.md

 ## Pre-requisites

-- resource group with Azure OpenAI
+- Resource group with Azure OpenAI
 - Azure OpeanAI deployments (depends the deployement you want to use): `gpt-35-turbo`, `gpt-4`

 ## Running the Application Locally